PrestaShop/prestashop.github.io/howtos/module/_posts/2016-07-07-Common-mistakes-while-coding-module.md

 If you are using the `displayHeader` hook to add features to the Product Page (for instance), do not use this code if you're not on page where you have a single product.

-You can easily contextualize your code by using simple `if` statements:
+You can easily contextualize your code by simply using `if` statements:

 {% highlight php %}
 public function hookDisplayHeader($params)